 - An invitation to connect with your gallery in other ways, such as social media.

 - Any combination of the above.

-Stay within your brand visually, but step outside the box with subject line, pre-header text and images.
+Stay within your brand visually, but step outside the box with who the email is from, subject line, pre-header text and images.
 These are the three elements of an email that people see first.
 That is where attention needs to be acquired.
 You will find lots of inspiration on how to craft these elements online.
 There are many examples of re-engagement emails sent by companies.
-But you’re a busy person, so I pulled a few that I thought were particularly impactful.
+But you’re a busy person, so I pulled a few that I thought were particularly interesting.
 These examples each have different aspects that I liked and thought an art gallery business could easily modify slightly to make it work for their inactive gallery subscribers.

 Ask the direct question

 - Simple, short and sweet message asking if they want to remain on the mailing list.

 - Acknowledging that the recipient has not opened any recent emails.

 - Strong, clean graphics

 - The headline here would be a good email subject line to standout from past emails sent.

 - Pre-header text is “Let’s work this out” and headline stands out